What is the Wesak Day Festival?

 The festival commemorates the birth, enlightenment, and death of Gautama Buddha in Theravada and Tibetan Buddhism.
 Even though Buddhism is not the main religion in Malaysia, Wesak Day is considered one of the national public holidays in Malaysia.
-This shows how multi-culture Malaysia is! 😍
+This represents the multicultural element in our country! ????

 The celebration of Wesak Day

 The celebration usually starts early in the morning.
 The Buddhists will go to their local temple to stay there throughout the day and night of the full moon.
-The devotees will do good deeds, take part in chanting and meditation, reflect on Buddhist teachings, bring offerings to the temple, and share food with people during wesak day.
+The devotees will do good deeds, take part in chanting and meditation, reflect on Buddhist teachings, bring offerings to the temple, and share food with people.

-Wesak Day Festival will usually include the ‘bathing’ the Buddha statue, abstaining from eating meat,and meditating on the Eight Precepts.
-In Malaysia, the Wesak ceremony will begin at dawn where the Buddhist devotees and monks will gather at Buddhist temples nationwide to meditate on the Eight Precepts, and sing hymns in praise of the holy triple gem which is The Buddha, The Dharma (his teachings) and The Sangha (his disciples).
-The highlight of the day surely will be candlelight procession which includes traditional lion and dragon dances, and colourful floats.
+Wesak Day Festival will usually include ‘bathing’ of the Buddha statue, abstaining from eating meat, and meditating on the Eight Precepts.
+In Malaysia, the Wesak ceremony will begin at dawn where the Buddhist devotees and monks gather at Buddhist temples nationwide to meditate on the Eight Precepts and sing hymns in praise of the holy triple gem which is The Buddha, The Dharma (his teachings) and The Sangha (his disciples).
+The highlight of the day surely will be the candlelight procession which includes traditional lion and dragon dances, and colourful floats.